-The armclang executables and the libLTO library must come from the same ARM Compiler 6 installation.
-Any use of libLTO other than that supplied with ARM Compiler 6 is unsupported.
+The armclang executables and the libLTO library must come from the same Arm Compiler 6 installation.
+Any use of libLTO other than that supplied with Arm Compiler 6 is unsupported.

 Link Time Optimization does not honor the armclang -mexecute-only option.
-If you use the armclang -flto or -Omax options, then the compiler cannot generate execute-only code.
+If you use the armclang -flto or -Omax options, then the compiler cannot generate execute-only code and produces a warning.